AhmedElsharkawyCS/http-error-handling/README.md

 ### Error Properties

 - `statusCode` - the status code of the error.

+- `errors`

-- `message` - the traditional error message.
+  - `message` - the error message
+  - `param` - the error parameter e.g (email, password, name, etc)
+  - `description` - the error description

-- `key` - the error key and the main purpose we can use it for localization part and in this case we will have a generic errors we can catch any error message by key `for example:` we can store local.en.json and local.en.json includes
+- `localizationKey` - the error key and the main purpose we can use it for localization part and in this case we will have a generic errors we can catch any error message by key `for example:` we can store local.en.json and local.en.json includes